-The year 2019 was a challenging period for the Group.
-The suspension of various mega projects by the government, lack of new infrastructure developments and the downturn in the local construction projects by both private and government sectors, had led the Group to close the financial year with a deficit of RM11.56 million.
-Despite this difficult period, we are optimistic that our fundamental strengths in producing high quality PC piles and poles will enable us to remain resilient and propel the Group forward.
+The suspension of various mega projects by government, lack of new infrastructure developments and the downturn in the local construction projects by both private and government sectors, together with the COVID-19 impact, led the Group to close the financial year with a deficit of RM18.06 million.
+Despite this challenging period, we are optimistic that our fundamental strengths in producing high-quality PC piles and poles will enable us to remain resilient and propel the Group forward.